 A swimming pool water filtration unit is in place for water recycling.

+A grease trap is used for kitchen wastewater.
 A 100 KLD sewage treatment plant enables black water to be reused for irrigation thereby reducing water consumption.
-Grey water from the kitchen is treated with a grease trap.
+Pictured here, treated water holding tank.

 Sludge from sewage treatment is used as organic manure on nearby farms.